eiliz/ribbon/README.md

 ## Vuex

-This implementation uses a store (Vuex) and features best practices like setting constant types for mutations which helps to take advantage of tools like linters and avoid accidental typos.
+Even though this project is not using a store I've scaffolded the basic structure to show the best practices I'd normally use like setting constant types for mutations which helps to take advantage of tools like linters and avoid accidental typos.
 Also, a file with constant types can serve as a quick guide on what kind of getters, actions, and mutations a Vuex module deals with.

-Normally the store should be used for state that is trully global like the user's name in an app that would appear in multiple places, runtime app config etc.
+Generally I'd use a store for state that is trully global like the user's name in an app that would appear in multiple places, runtime app config etc.

-In a small project such as this one where we don't use modules or use just a few it's ok but for large scale apps where you might end up with dozens of modules it might be difficult to manage and refactor the code because no one knows what part of the app you might be affecting with your changes).

-In this case I've used it because it was convenient and because being able to track mutations in vue dev tools was helpful.

-Otherwise lifting up state in the component tree can be better pattern.
+Otherwise lifting up state in the component tree can be the better pattern.
 Another solution would be using a stateful service with Vue observable or upgrading to Vue3 which thanks to its setup function makes the usage of Vuex much less needed.